Abdulrahman-122/AI_fundamentals/Start_from_here/Deep_Learning/file1(theory).md

               - effective process.
               - can be used with non-deep learning models
               - cheap
             cons;
-                - not good with insufficient data.
+                - not good with insufficient dat
  3.you can use adversarial trainging,multi-tasklearning,ensamble learning,parameter sharing,semi-supervised learning to avoid overfitting....